-Our seismic imaging software solutions are state of the art for high fidelity imaging, providing the most accurate and advanced imaging available for oil exploration in complex geologies.
-Acceleware is a public company on Canada’s TSX Venture Exchange under the trading symbol “AXE”.
+The Company’s seismic imaging software solutions are state-of-the-art for high fidelity imaging, providing the most accurate and advanced imaging available for oil exploration in complex geologies.
+Acceleware is a public company listed on Canada’s TSX Venture Exchange under the trading symbol “AXE”.

 NOTE REGARDING FORWARD-LOOKING INFORMATION AND OTHER ADVISORIES

 This news release contains “forward-looking information” within the meaning of Canadian securities legislation.
 Forward-looking information generally means information about an issuer’s business, capital, or operations that are prospective in nature, and includes disclosure about the issuer’s prospective financial performance or financial position.

 The forward-looking information in this press release can be identified by terms such as “believes”, “estimates”, “plans”, “potential”, and “will”, and includes information about the expected cost of the RF XL pilot at Marwayne, the timing of the execution of the Pilot, and the anticipated benefits of the RF XL technology.
 Acceleware assumes that current cost estimates are accurate, current timelines will not be delayed by either internal or external causes, that research and development effort including the commercial-scale test plans will result in commercial-ready products, and that future capital raising efforts will be successful.

 Actual results may vary from the forward-looking information in this press release due to certain material risk factors.
 These risk factors are described in detail in Acceleware’s continuous disclosure documents, which are filed on SEDAR at www.sedar.com.